StayPirate/secbox/README.md

       Can be triggered through the option `--nfs`, since `mount` requires high privileges, then you'll be prompted to input your user's password.
 A list of mounted exports is maintained with the [`nfs_shares` array](https://github.com/StayPirate/secbox/blob/master/secbox#L97-L107).
 I suggest using this option just in case the one described below cannot.

    2. SSHFS *(prefered)*
       A **better approach** is the `--sshfs` option.
-Secbox uses sshfs (no need to install sshfs in your host) to mount `wotan.suse.de:/mounts` and `wotan.suse.de:/suse` in the expected paths inside the container.
-In order to make this option working you need to configure your host to be able to access `wotan.suse.de` just by running
+Secbox uses sshfs (no need to install sshfs in your host) to mount `dist.suse.de:/mounts` and `dist.suse.de:/suse` in the expected paths inside the container.
+In order to make this option working you need to configure your host to be able to access `dist.suse.de` just by running

-          host> ssh wotan
+          host> ssh dist

       That can easily be accomplished throught a properly configured `~/.ssh/config`.
 You could use the following stanza template:

-          Host wotan
+          Host dist
-              HostName wotan.suse.de
+              HostName dist.suse.de
               User <YOUR_USERNAME>
               PreferredAuthentications publickey
               IdentityFile /path/to/your/key

       In case your ssh keys are manged by the ssh-agent, then you can avoid the last line *(IdentityFile)*, because secbox will automatically talk to the ssh-agent.

-      To check if your ssh setup is fine, try to access wotan via `ssh wotan`:
+      To check if your ssh setup is fine, try to access dist via `ssh dist`:

-            host> ssh wotan
+            host> ssh dist
             Last login: Fri Jul 30 06:32:42 2021 from 2620:113:80c0:8340::11f1
             This machine is used as:
             * ...